-The Barataria Barrier Island chain is the border that protects Louisiana's critically important inland marsh from the open waters of the Gulf of Mexico.
+The Barataria Barrier Island chain is the border that protects Louisiana's critically important inland marsh from the open waters of the Gulf of America.
 From the Caminada Headlands in the west and spanning the shoreline east to the mouth of the Mississippi River, this chain of small islands protects some of Louisiana's most vulnerable areas in Plaquemines and Lafourche parishes and ultimately helps weaken storms before they reach the heavily populated metro areas of Orleans and Jefferson parishes.
-The Barataria Basin has seen rapid land loss over the past century, which can be attributed to a number of factors, including hurricanes, the Deepwater Horizon oil spill, subsidence, and the leveeing of the Mississippi River that cut the basin off from the sediment that formed it.
+The Barataria Basin has seen rapid land loss over the past century, which can be attributed to several factors, including hurricanes, the Deepwater Horizon oil spill, subsidence, and the leveeing of the Mississippi River that cut the Basin off from the sediment that formed it.
 The barrier islands along its southern rim are no exception and have suffered shoreline degradation and land loss as well.

 Over the past two decades, CPRA has worked to restore these critical shorelines to be strong protectors of Southeast Louisiana's people and marsh habitat.
-Through partnerships with USACE and the National Marine Fisheries Services (NMFS), CPRA has protected and restored shorelines on all of the barrier islands and headlands in the Basin.
+Through partnerships with USACE and the National Oceanic and Atmospheric Administration (NOAA) and National Marine, CPRA has protected and restored shorelines on all of the barrier islands and headlands in the Basin.